pinktrink/Phyre/README.md

 $foo('~');  //Same as calling $foo->each;
 ```

-You can also increment or derement in this way:
+You can also increment or decrement in this way:

 ```php
 $foo = p(1);